BasicallyBubba/SlimyCake/README.md

 ![Intro-GIF](https://github.com/Sorakage033/SlimeVR-CheeseCake/blob/main/999-PictureFiles/Intro-GIF.gif)

-# SlimeVR-CheeseCake
+# SlimyCake
 Very delicious Cheesecake.
+Designed by [Sorakage](https://github.com/Sorakage033/SlimeVR-CheeseCake) Repo tidied up by BasicallyBubba

+# OverView
+CheeseCake is a Lighter, smaller, prettier, and better IMU-based full-body tracking solution based on SlimeVR With 8-port charging dock, eliminating wiring and storage troubles!
 Designed by Sorakage

-# OverView
-"CheeseCake" is a Lighter, portable and better looking full body tracking device.
-Based on SlimeVR
-With 8-port charging dock, eliminating wiring troubles.
 # CAUTION：
 **When you place an order in JLCPCB, remember change the PCB thickness to 1mm!**

 **Before flashing the firmware, the board must be connected to the battery.**
 This design removes the protection diode (to prevent Li-po battery overcharged while uploading firmware), and USB-5V is supplied to the battery via the on-board charging chip TP4057.
 **The on-board charger will not output voltage without connected to the battery.**

 ## Extra Info:
 Any kind of modification are welcome!
 It can be even better if you can credit me on the modified PCB with [\[This LOGO\]](999-PictureFiles/SK-LOGO.png)